yusufmedhat/Curso2025-2026/HandsOn/Group11/self-assessmentHandsOn2.md

 ### Recommendations:

-Create a separate ontology file (e.g., `madrid-events-ontology.ttl`) that defines:
 - Classes like `mdo:Event`, `mdo:Location`, `mdo:EventType`
 - Object properties like `mdo:hasLocation` with proper domain and range
 - Datatype properties with explicit domains and ranges
-- Consider reusing vocabularies like Schema.org for better interoperability